modular/modular/KGEN/docs/public/programming-manual.md

 destroying sub-elements that have to do with them, or using them to implement deletion logic for their own type.
 The move constructor wants to create a new `self` instance by stealing parts from an existing instance.
-As such, they both want to consume and transform elements of the ‘owned’ value and definitely don’t want the owned values destructor to run!
+As such, they both want to own and transform elements of the `owned` value and definitely don’t want the owned value's destructor to run.
 The most egregious example of this is the `__del__` method, which would turn into an infinite loop.

 To solve this problem, Mojo handles these two methods specially by assuming that their whole values are destroyed upon reaching any return from the method.
-This means that the whole object may be used before the field values are consumed.
+This means that the whole object may be used before the field values are transferred.
 For example, this works as you expect:

 ```mojo
 struct TwoStrings: